Magisk-Modules-Alt-Repo/MiXplorer/README.md

 ### and then, what?

 the module contains:
-- com.mixplorer
+- MiXplorer
-- com.mixplorer.addon.archive
+- MiXplorerPdf
-- com.mixplorer.addon.autotag
+- MiXplorerSMB
-- com.mixplorer.addon.codecs
+- MiXplorerImage
-- com.mixplorer.addon.image
+- MiXplorerCodecs
-- com.mixplorer.addon.metadata
+- MiXplorerSigner
-- com.mixplorer.addon.pdf
+- MiXplorerTagger
-- com.mixplorer.addon.signer
+- MiXplorerArchive
-- com.mixplorer.addon.smb
+- MiXplorerAutotag
-- com.mixplorer.addon.tagger
+- MiXplorerMetadata

 if you like the idea of having all featureds ready, you should just flash the zip via magisk.

-if you prefer skipping one or more addons you can just open the zip file, navigate to /system/system_ext/priv-app/ folder, install **MiXplorer** main apk, plus the add-ons you prefer
+if you prefer skipping one or more addons you can just open the zip file, navigate to /system/app/ folder, install **MiXplorer** main apk, plus the add-ons you prefer

-or you should go to /data/adb/packages/MiXplorer/system/system_ext/priv-app/ and simply delete the undesired ones.
+or you should go to /data/adb/packages/MiXplorer/system/app/ and simply delete the undesired ones.

 Enjoy!!